yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 not update the fixed-point state or the freeze tracker.

-When logging is enabled, the function also emits a warning summary after the loop if any iteration used the joint-offset fallback or any atom refit fallback.
-The summary reports joint-offset fallback iterations, refit fallback atom-events, and distinct atoms that used the refit fallback.
+When logging is enabled, the function also emits a warning summary after the loop if any iteration used the joint-offset fallback, any atom refit fallback, or any suspicious offset rollback.
+The summary reports joint-offset fallback iterations, refit fallback atom-events, distinct atoms that used the refit fallback, suspicious offset atom-events, and distinct atoms that were marked for suspicious offset rollback.

 ## Related Notes